|

 Tucson Area:

-San Xavier Del Bach - 1950 W San Xavier
+Xavier Del Bac - 1950 W San Xavier Rd, Tucson -

-trail.
-The mission is slowly being restored.
-There are usually
+mission is slowly being restored.
+There are usually vendors

-vendors and dances on the weekends.
-Take I-10 south from Tucson
+and dances on the weekends.
+Take I-10 south from Tucson to

 Nogales Dr. Turn north on little Nogales Dr and west again